 Introduction to CEB Exercises

-The majority of emotion researchers throughout the world agree on these five Universal Emotions: Fear, Anger, Sadness, Disgust and Enjoyment.
-Emotions that all humans beings have in common, no matter where they are from or how they were raised.
+Most emotion researchers agree on these five Universal Emotions: Fear, Anger, Sadness, Disgust and Enjoyment.
+These are emotions that all humans beings have in common, no matter where they are from or how they were raised.

 Our emotions unfold on a timeline.
 It begins with a trigger that initiates an emotional experience and ultimately results in a response.
 Usually occurring in less than one second.
 Developing awareness if this process is one of the keys to emotional balance